galadhremmin/Parf-Edhellen/README.md

 Want to help out?
 -----------------

 If you are interested in helping out, please get in touch with [galadhremmin](https://github.com/galadhremmin).
 You can also help us by donating.
 Please visit [elfdict.com](http://www.elfdict.com) for more information.

 I'd like to thank JetBrains for supporting ElfDict by giving us their excellent PHPStorm for free.

+>
+> Note!
+We are currently transitioning to the Laravel framework.
+All such work is done in the parf-edhellen directory.
+>

 Coding style
 ------------